 account with your Michigan Tech username and password.

 Articles, papers, book chapters, etc.,may be scanned from the library’s print collections and delivered electronically.
 Patrons are notified by email or text when their materials are available (typically within 2-3 working days).

-Inter-campus Mail Delivery
+Campus Mail Delivery

-Delivery to all campus locations, including:
+Delivery to campus office locations, including:

 - Advanced Technology Development Complex

 - Alternative Energy Research Building

 Physical items may be delivered through U.S. mail to any non-campus location.
 Items are borrowed through the patron's Library Account and mailed through the U.S. Postal Service.
 Delivery is generally within 10 days.
 Patrons are responsible for all return shipping costs.
 Timely return of borrowed materials is the patron's responsibility and all Circulation policies apply.